dclelland/UrsusChat/README.md

 ### Chat row

-- [ ] Sigils should respect dark mode
-- [ ] Sigils should align with top (so as to visually associate themselves with the ship name)
 - [ ] Display custom avatar in avatar view
 - [ ] Display custom username in avatar view
     - Tapping should show ship name...?